stratosigma/py3-portal-hosted-layer-updater/README.md

     "portal":"The URL of the portal",
     "username":"The username of the account that owns the items", "password":"password",
-    "retrylimit":1,
+    "encrypted":"Set to false if the password is cleartext, next time script runs the password will be encrypted and this set to true", "retrylimit":1,
     "services": ["An Array of Service Configurations"] }